Day 194: Medellin, Colombia

-Well I haven’t either, apparently he has several homes around the world and lives in Europe.
 But you cannot travel Colombia without hearing his name or seeing his work as he is undoubtedly the most successful artist from Colombia.

 Born in Medellin, there are copies of his work everywhere, but he’s also donated hundreds of pieces to the city.
-His work is very recognizeable as he’s most famous for portraying very large people and animals.
+His work is very recognizable as he’s most famous for portraying very large people and animals.

 Many people have their photo taken with his sculptures, and there’s no shortage of hawkers who will gladly take your photo for a price.